NotMeTryAgain/SoTi/README.md

 ![Coverage Status](https://coveralls.io/repos/pablo-honeybear/SoTi/badge.png)

-State of the Indie, or SoTi, is a group project website mockup created to review on-line independent web series.
+"State of the Indie", or SoTi, is a group project website mockup created to review on-line independent web series.
 Users submit their favorite Web Series with brief description and links to the trailer and the series homepage.
 Users can also review other series that they are familiar with or that they have been lead to by the site.
 If a review is helpful or not helpful it can be voted up or down.
 A user can change their vote on a review as well as delete their vote, but cannot vote more than once.

 The SoTi app implements these features:
  - The ability to add an item to be reviewed.